 \section{Warning System}

-Directly applying the theoretical results in Section~\ref{sec: nncp}, we can augment $\pi$ (the policy under which the human feedback data was collected) with a warning system achieving a guaranteed miss rate i.e., the probability of failing to alert when the human would have alerted is no more than the user-specified $\epsilon$.
+Using Section~\ref{sec: nncp}, we augment the original policy $\pi$ with a warning system whose miss rate, the probability of failing to alert when the human would, is at most a user-specified $\epsilon$.

-Offline, using the $N$ error states $E$ obtained when demonstrating $\pi$, we compute the intra-dataset nearest neighbor distances $\alpha_1, ..., \alpha_N$ as in Theorem \ref{thm: main_cp}.
-In the unsafe-only case with Euclidean distance this may be achieved by constructing a KD tree \cite{KDtree}, which can be reused at runtime.
-For the unsafe-safe extension (subsection~\ref{subsec: two_sample}), we again compute the intra-dataset nearest neighbor distances for each state in $E$, but subtract the distance to the nearest safe neighbor.
-Given a user-specified miss rate $\epsilon$, we compute $k(\epsilon) = \lceil(1-\epsilon)(N+1)\rceil$ and obtain cutoff $r = \alpha_{(k)}$.

-During policy execution, for each new observed state $x$, we compute the nearest neighbor score $s(D; x)$ and alert if $s(D; x) \leq r$ i.e., the state is in the SUS region $x \in C(\epsilon)$.
-This alert may be used in a variety of ways, from simply aborting policy execution (e.g., by transitioning a quadcopter to hover), signaling for human takeover, or triggering a fallback to historical safe data (see Section~\ref{sec: policy_mod}).
+Offline, using $N$ error states $D$ obtained when demonstrating $\pi$, we compute the intra-dataset nearest neighbor distances $\{\alpha_i\}_{i=1}^N$ (Eq.~\ref{two_sided_alpha}), $k(\epsilon) = \lceil(1-\epsilon)(N+1)\rceil$, and $r = \alpha_{(k)}$.
+During policy execution, for each state $x$, we compute the nearest neighbor score $s(D; x)$ and alert if $s(D; x) \leq r$ i.e., $x \in C(\epsilon)$.
+Alerts may be used to abort policy execution (e.g., transition a quadcopter to hover), signal for human takeover, or trigger fallback to historical safe data (Section~\ref{sec: policy_mod}).

-Our previous results in Sec.~\ref{sec: nncp} held for IID data and a single query.
-At runtime, we repeatedly query the warning system.
-Nevertheless, the states in $E$ are independent and if the current state is an error state it will be exchangeable with $E$.
-Thus, our warning system retains the miss rate guarantee in the multi-timestep setting, which we formally show in Theorem~\ref{thm: warning_miss}.
+In Section~\ref{sec: nncp}, we used $C(\epsilon)$ to reason about safety of an individual state.
+However, at runtime we repeatedly query the warning system at each state in the ongoing trajectory.
+Although successive trajectory states are not IID, the error states in $D$ are independent, and if the current state is an error state it will be IID with $D$.
+Consequently, the single-state guarantee lifts to a multi-timestep trajectory guarantee:

 \begin{theorem}[Warning Miss Rate] Let $\tau$ be a new trajectory generated by executing $\pi$.

 \end{theorem} \begin{proof} Since trajectories are terminated upon reaching $\cur{A}$, $\tau$ reaches $\cur{A}$ if and only if $\tau(-1) \in \cur{A}$. $\tau$ yields no alert when $\forall i: \tau(i) \notin C(\epsilon)$.
 Thus, the left side of Eq.~\ref{eq: miss_rate_informal} is equivalent to